 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Verify that your solar installer is properly licensed.
-This helps ensure that the work is done correctly using the most up-to-date installation methods.
-In Iowa, anyone making at least $2,000 annually from non-DIY solar or electrical work is a contractor and must pursue licensure from the Division of Labor.
+It's imperative that your solar installer has the proper licensing.
+This help guarantee that the work is done correctly using current best installation practices.
+In Iowa, anyone making at least $2,000 annually from non-DIY electrical or solar energy work is a contractor and must pursue licensure from the Division of Labor.
 To install solar PV systems, a company will need an electrical contractor or journeyman license.

-High-quality solar installations should come with robust workmanship and performance warranties.
-The workmanship guarantee covers any installation issues like cracks in the panels, poor alignment, or poor wiring.
-The output warranty guarantees an energy generation baseline.
+High-quality solar installations should come with robust workmanship and performance guarantees.
+The workmanship guarantee covers any installation issues like cracks in the panels, poor wiring, or poor alignment.
+The output guarantee ensures an energy generation baseline.
 Strong guarantees reflect a solar provider's confidence in its installations.

 Incentive Type: Property Tax Incentive